RedisLabs/redislabs-docs/content/rc/compatibility.md

 ## RESP compatibility

 Redis Enterprise Software and Redis Cloud support RESP2 and RESP3.
-In Redis Cloud, you can choose between RESP2 and RESP3 when you [create a database]({{<relref "/rc/databases/create-database">}}).
+In Redis Cloud, you can choose between RESP2 and RESP3 when you [create a database]({{<relref "/rc/databases/create-database">}}) and you can change it when you [edit a database]({{<relref "/rc/databases/view-edit-database">}}).
 For more information about the different RESP versions, see the [Redis serialization protocol specification](https://redis.io/docs/reference/protocol-spec/#resp-versions).

 ## Compatibility with open source Redis Cluster API